Hollyoaks: Opening titles and tune

 It was announced in August 2016 that a new title sequence would begin airing from 5 September 2016, which would launch the show's "action-packed autumn storyline".
 The new title sequence features shots of characters on the show's set.
 Executive producer Bryan Kirkwood said of the titles, "I am thrilled with the new titles.
 I think they are vibrant, fun and glossy and from the first opening guitar riff feel completely Hollyoaks."
 Shots from the new title sequence included Ste Hay (Kieron Richardson) riding a carousel with his children, Leah Barnes (Ela-May Dermican) and Lucas Hay (William Hall), Sienna Blake (Anna Passey) lying on a bed of petals, and Mercedes McQueen (Jennifer Metcalfe) appearing in the village dressed in a "striking red dress".
-On 13 May 2019, a new title sequence, as well as altered theme music, was launched; for the new sequence, a "family theme, putting each of the soap's iconic families front and centre" are seen on the series' set.
-In January 2021, the titles were updated again to represent new characters that had joined the series; the change was described as a "brand new era" for Hollyoaks.
+On 13 May 2019, a new title sequence, as well as altered theme music, was launched; for the new sequence, a "family theme, putting each of the soap's iconic families front and centre" are seen on the series's set.
+In January 2021, the titles were updated again to represent new characters that had joined the series.
 In January 2022, new titles premiered to represent the introduction of several new characters and the departure of numerous others.
 Speaking on the new titles, executive producer Lucy Allan explained that she wanted them to "highlight the optimism of a place like Hollyoaks – in spite of all the murders!"